Chelsoconn/210/test_prep.md

   - When using abstract equality, however, JavaScript will try to convert our values into a like type before performing the comparison.

   - We recommend using the strict equality operator (`===`) whenever possible to avoid confusing behavior and hard-to-find bugs.

+  - Primitives are compared by value while objects are compared by reference.

+  - Objects are only equal if we are comparing the exact same object.

+  - <u>Search comparison rules</u>

+  - *Objects*

+    - ```js
+      const person = { name: 'Victor' };
+      const otherPerson = person;

+      console.log(person === otherPerson);    // true
+      ```

+    - In JavaScript, every object literal creates a new object.
+When this object is assigned to a variable, a **reference** to the object is stored in that variable.
+In the example above, the only way to ensure that the two variables compare equally is to have them reference the same object.

+      -  Referential equality is useful when you'd like to compare object references, rather than their content.

+  -